bilkisskhatun786/-Emotion_Detection/README.md

 Implement a CNN architecture suitable for emotion classification.
 Train and fine-tune the model with the FER-2013 dataset.

 Evaluation:
-After training, evaluate the model using validation datasets and compute metrics such as accuracy, precision, recall, and F1 score.
+Multiple pre-trained CNN models, including DenseNet, ResNet, VGG, MobileNet, EfficientNet, and a custom CNN, are used to classify emotions such as 'angry', 'disgust', 'fear', 'happy', 'sad', 'surprise', and 'neutral'.

+Ethical Considerations:.

 5.Integration and Testing: